 Each session will begin with a brief overview of the author, followed by questions and discussion of the book title.
 Even if you haven’t had a chance to read the book selection yet, organizers encourage everyone to stop by for the discussion.

-Come discuss the writers who will be attending the 44th Annual UND Writers Conference, March 19-March 23, 2013.
-All discussions are on Sundays, 2-3:30 pm at the UND Bookstore.
+Come discuss the writers who will be attending the 45th Annual UND Writers Conference, April 2-4, 2014.
+All discussions are on Sundays, 2-3:30 pm.
 There’s no cost and no need to do homework.
 In fact, everyone who attends gets an “A+” whether they’re familiar with the author’s work or not.

-All Writers Conference 101 Sessions will be held at the UND Bookstore - Conference Room and begin at 2 p.m.
+All Writers Conference 101 Sessions begin at 2 p.m.

-Books for the 2013 Writers Conference are currently on sale at the UND Bookstore.
+Books for the 2014 Writers Conference will be on sale at the UND Bookstore and Ferguson Books and Media.

 Co-director, UND Writers Conference